 How to Report Phishing Email or Spam Email

-When we identify that an email may be a Phishing/Spam, then we might show a warning and moved this email to Spam.
+When we identify that an email may be Phishing/Spam, then we might show a warning and moved this email to Spam.

-Report a phishing emails
+Report phishing emails

-First open your personal computer, and go to Gmail.
+- First, open your personal computer, and go to Gmail.

-Then open that message.
+- Then open that message.

-Next to Reply, and click More.
+- Next to Reply, and click More.

-Important Note: If you’re using classic Gmail, click the Down arrow.
+- Important Note: If you’re using classic Gmail, click the Down arrow.

 and click the Report phishing.